Windows – much more than a view

 - low-emissivity glass (also known as low-E glass) lets light and heat in, but helps prevent heat from escaping

 - toughened glass is much stronger than standard glass.
-It's designed to withstand direct impacts or shatter into small chunks if broken.
+It's designed to withstand direct impacts and to shatter into small chunks if broken.

 Building Code clause F2.3.3 requires that glass that people are likely to come into contact with shall either break safely, resist impact or be protected by a barrier.
-New Zealand Standard NZS 4223 Glazing buildings Part 3 Human impact safety requirements has information on safety glazing materials and where they are required to be used.
+This glass must have a stamp on it to show that it is safety glass which meets the required Standard.

 What is double glazing?